“All Scripture is given by inspiration of God, and is profitable….that the man of God may be complete” (2 Timothy 3:16-17).

 The Holy Spirit, Jesus said, “will teach you all things, and bring to your remembrance all things that I said to you” (John 14:26).
 He will “guide you into all truth,” He said in John 16:13.

-In my experience, the Spirit loves to use the written Word to speak to us and direct our actions.
+My limited experience is that the Spirit loves to use the written Word to speak to us and direct our actions.
 But that does not mean He is limited to this.
 “He does whatever He pleases,” says Psalm 115:3, no doubt meaning He uses whatever methods are to His liking at the moment.
 Even a jackass, as is often pointed out.

-At this point, many readers are eager to add that “We find principles in God’s word and apply them to the thousands of situations where He has not spoken.”
+Someone protests, “We find principles in God’s word and apply them to the thousands of situations where He has not spoken.”
 True enough.
 But the primary principle, one that covers every situation, and has been tested ten thousand times in every generation is this:

 “Trust in the Lord with all thine heart, and lean not unto thine own understanding.
 In all thy ways acknowledge Him, and he will direct thy paths” (Proverbs 3:5-6).